Check out our article with top tips for behavioral interview prep!

 You should also be careful to avoid negative language when speaking about former coworkers, experiences, and projects.
 Even if they are asking a question about a project that didn’t go well or a disagreement with a coworker, make sure that you remain positive and solution-oriented while giving examples of what you learned from the experience.
 They want to see that you handle sticky situations efficiently and professionally.

-Pathrise is a career accelerator that works with students and young professionals 1-on-1 so they can land their dream job in tech.
-With these tips and guidance, our fellows have seen their interview performance scores double.
+Pathrise is a career accelerator that works with students and professionals 1-on-1 so they can land their dream job in tech.
+With these tips and guidance, our fellows have seen their interview scores double.

 If you want to work with any of our mentors 1-on-1 to optimize your interviews or with any other aspect of the job search, become a Pathrise fellow.